rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Version History

+* 4.1.5 - Monitor Sign in and out Activity: Added exception logging and bumped latest plugin SDK
 * 4.1.4 - Update to the latest plugin SDK
 * 4.1.3 - Monitor Sign in and out Activity: set cutoff time of 24 hours
 * 4.1.2 - Fix required fields for GetUserOutput schema